Huygens–Fresnel principle: Generalized Huygens' principle

+where G is known as the Green's function or propagator, which propagates the wave function $\psi$ in time.

+This generalized principle is the basis for Feynman's approach to quantum electrodynamics.
+Feynman described the generalized principle in the following way:

-Huygens' theory, Feynman's path integral and the modern photon wave function
+Feynman's path integral and the modern photon wave function

-Huygens' theory served as a fundamental explanation of the wave nature of light interference and was further developed by Fresnel and Young but did not fully resolve all observations such as the low-intensity double-slit experiment first performed by G. I. Taylor in 1909.
+Huygens' theory served as a fundamental explanation of the wave nature of light interference and was further developed by Fresnel and Young, but did not fully resolve all observations, such as the low-intensity double-slit experiment first performed by G. I. Taylor in 1909.
 It was not until the early and mid-1900s that quantum theory discussions, particularly the early discussions at the 1927 Brussels Solvay Conference, where Louis de Broglie proposed his de Broglie hypothesis that the photon is guided by a wave function.

 The wave function presents a much different explanation of the observed light and dark bands in a double slit experiment.
-In this conception, the photon follows a path which is a probabilistic choice of one of many possible paths in the electromagnetic field.
+In this conception, the photon follows a path that is a probabilistic choice of one of many possible paths in the electromagnetic field.
 These probable paths form the pattern: in dark areas, no photons are landing, and in bright areas, many photons are landing.
 The set of possible photon paths is consistent with Richard Feynman's path integral theory, the paths determined by the surroundings: the photon's originating point (atom), the slit, and the screen and by tracking and summing phases.
 The wave function is a solution to this geometry.
 The wave function approach was further supported by additional double-slit experiments in Italy and Japan in the 1970s and 1980s with electrons.

-Huygens' principle and quantum field theory
+Quantum field theory

 Huygens' principle can be seen as a consequence of the homogeneity of space—space is uniform in all locations.
 Any disturbance created in a sufficiently small region of homogeneous space (or in a homogeneous medium) propagates from that region in all geodesic directions.
 The waves produced by this disturbance, in turn, create disturbances in other regions, and so on.
 The superposition of all the waves results in the observed pattern of wave propagation.

-Homogeneity of space is fundamental to quantum field theory (QFT) where the wave function of any object propagates along all available unobstructed paths.
+Homogeneity of space is fundamental to quantum field theory (QFT), where the wave function of any object propagates along all available unobstructed paths.
 When integrated along all possible paths, with a phase factor proportional to the action, the interference of the wave-functions correctly predicts observable phenomena.
 Every point on the wavefront acts as the source of secondary wavelets that spread out in the light cone with the same speed as the wave.
 The new wavefront is found by constructing the surface tangent to the secondary wavelets.